Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/actors.md

 ;; -> 42
 ```

 **Attention.** Beware when interacting with upgradable actors.
-It means that at any time, someone can redefine behavior without notice.
+It means that at any time, someone can redefine behaviour without notice.
 It is probably
 a very bad idea to interact with such actors unless accounts with that kind of powers are entirely trusted, beyond any doubt.